College of Business and Economic Development

 Coursework: (12 hours) BA 100: Introduction of Business; FIN 200: Personal Finance; Two relevant electives

 Note: Business students are not eligible for this certificate.

 This Economic Development certificate is designed to provide knowledge and skills for those currently employed or pursuing careers in economic development.
 The program was developed with working professionals in mind.
 All courses are offered in a blended format with interactive, web-based, evening classes and intense, in-person, weekend meetings.

 The main objectives of the program are to provide students with:

-Coursework: (12 hours) Business Attraction and Retention; Economic Development Data Analytics and Theory; Real Estate and Land Use Planning; and a relevant elective.
+Coursework: (12 hours) ED 646: Business Attraction and Retention; ED 722: Economic Development Data Analytics and Theory; ED 736: Real Estate and Land Use Planning; One relevant Economic Development elective

-This certificate was specifically designed to provide foundational knowledge of business on a graduate level.
+The Business Foundations certificate was specifically designed to provide foundational knowledge of business on a graduate level.
 It is ideal for people who do not have a business background but are responsible for managing people, projects and budgets in a variety of career fields.
 The knowledge acquired through this program is especially useful for those who wish to seek an MBA in the future.
-Find out more about the graduate certificate in Business Foundations.

-This program is designed to provide the necessary management capabilities and knowledge needed to meet the safety and security challenges in a sport environment.
+The Sport Security Management program is designed to provide the necessary management capabilities and knowledge needed to meet the safety and security challenges in a sport environment.
 This certificate is ideal for anyone who needs to acquire skills quickly to launch a new career in sport security.
-Find out more about the graduate certificate in Sport Security Management.

-Coursework: (12 hours) Introduction to Sport Security Management; Threat and Risk Assessment of Sport Venues; Sport Event Emergency Response Planning; and a relevant elective
+Coursework: (12 hours) SM 620: Introduction to Sport Security Management; SM 626: Threat and Risk Assessment of Sport Venues; SM 628: Sport Event Emergency Response Planning; One relevant Sport Management elective